square/react-native-square-reader-sdk/docs/reference.md

 ### startCheckoutAsync

 Used to start the checkout flow and collect payment information from Square Reader.

-**Notice**: You can not start checkout flow from a modal screen, close the modal screen before you call this method.
+Checkout cannot be started from a modal screen.

 Parameter      | Type                                    | Description
 -------------- | --------------------------------------- | -----------